p-martinho/Enumeration/README.md

 # Usage

 An `Enumeration` is a class that holds a value of type `string`.
-Each `Enumeration` class should have declared one or more static instances to set the available enumerations.
+Each `Enumeration` class should have declared one or more static instances to set the available enumeration members.

-Create a new enumeration class by extending `Enumeration`.
+- Create a new enumeration class by extending `Enumeration`.
+- Add a private constructor, as in the example bellow.
+- Create `public static readonly` instances for each enumeration member.

+> Or you can use the [generator](#source-generator) in `PMart.Enumeration.Generator` package to generate the code for you!

 Here is a [sample](./samples/Enumeration.Sample/Enumerations/CommunicationType.cs) for communication types:

 ```c#
 using PMart.Enumeration;